Pony-Unicorn/web3-framewor/README.md

 - [TypeScript](https://www.typescriptlang.org/) – Static type checker for end-to-end typesafety
 - [Prettier](https://prettier.io/) – Opinionated code formatter for consistent code style
 - [ESLint](https://eslint.org/) – Pluggable linter for Next.js and TypeScript
+- [AssetPack](https://github.com/pixijs/assetpack/tree/main/) – AssetPack is a tool for optimising assets for the web.
+It can be used to transform, combine, compress assets.
+Any asset that you want to transform or optimise into something else can be done with AssetPack.

 ### User Interface